camilotenorio1234/user-crud-api/README.md

-# UserCRUDAPI ⚙️📱
+# django-user-management-api ⚙️📱

 ## 🌍 Introduction

-UserCRUDAPI is a RESTful API built with Django for efficient user management.
+django-user-management-api is a RESTful API built with Django for efficient user management.
 It supports full CRUD operations to create, retrieve, update, and delete users, and is backed by a MySQL database.
 This project serves as a robust foundation for user authentication and administrative features in modern web applications.